 Keep your sessions short so your dog doesn’t get too tired from the running, jumping, and twisting they will do to try to get the toy.

 Also, put the flirt pole away where your dog can’t get it when you aren’t using it.
-Flirt poles are not designed to be used unsupervised and your dog could end up destroying the flirt pole and swallowing pieces of rope that could cause serious issues.
+Flirt poles are not designed to be used unsupervised.
+An unsupervised dog could end up destroying the flirt pole and swallowing pieces of it that could cause serious issues.

-Chase is a simple game that requires no equipment to play it.
-It’s also a great way to get some exercise for you and your dog at the same time.
-The only issue with chase is that you will probably tire out from it faster than your dog.
+Chase is a simple game that requires no equipment to play.
+It’s also a great way for you to get some exercise at the same time as your dog.
+The only issue with chase is that you will probably tire out from it faster than your dog, at least I do 😂.